Cycloclimbing.com

 • Roobsta.com with information on climbs in the Alps and the Pyrenées.

-• Die schönsten Paßstrassen Europas and Die Alpentourer are two of several motorcycling pages on passes in the Alps that has many photos.
+• Alpenrouten and Die Alpentourer are two of several motorcycling pages on passes in the Alps that has many photos.
 (German, of course ;-))

-• Biken im Oberwallis is an interesting website wit descriptions of routes mostly for MTB in Wallis.
+• Biken im Oberwallis is an interesting website with descriptions of routes mostly for MTB in Wallis.
 (German)

 • If you are looking into climbing some gravel roads, it might be well to look into a site like Mountain Bike in Piemonte or Liguriabike.it

 • Bicycles on trains in Europe – written for Brittish train travellers, but gives a good idea of how this works in most of Europe.
-(On regional trains, try and find a place where your bicycle will not be an obstacle to passage (sometimes you are supposed to be in first (or perhaps last) wagon).)
+(On regional trains, try and find a place where your bicycle will not be an obstacle to passage, sometimes you are supposed to be in first or in the last wagon … .)